geopandas/geopandas/doc/source/mergingdata.rst

 * `within`: The attributes will be join if the object’s boundary and interior intersect *only* with the interior of the other object (not its boundary or exterior).
 * `contains`: The attributes will be joined if the object’s interior contains the boundary and interior of the other object and their boundaries do not touch at all.

-IMPORTANT: these arguments are all equivalent when joining points to polygons.
-They will differ however when joining polygons to other polygons or lines.

 <a href ="http://toblerity.org/shapely/manual.html#binary-predicates" target = "_blank">You can read more about each join type in the Shapely documentation.</a>

 #### how